Last Updated on January 26, 2023

 If you live in an apartment, your options for charging may be more limited, so be sure to check before you buy.

 A standard outlet adds 2-5 miles of range per hour of charging time.
 Public charging stations may have more rapid recharging, and you can also upgrade your home charging station to charge more quickly.
 A level 2 charger (240V) adds 10-60 miles of range per hour charged.
-They cost around $700-1200 including installation, but there may be local incentives to defray the cost.
+They cost around $700-1200 including installation, but there may be local incentives to defray the cost, and the Inflation Reduction Act includes a $1000 tax rebate for eligible individuals.
 (Here are some options you can get from Amazon.)

 If you plan to go all-electric, you’ll probably want to get a level 2 charger or you’ll have to leave your car plugged in a very long time to fully charge the battery.
 If, like us, you don’t have a garage, you should check about the feasability of installing a level 2 charger outdoors.
 Some chargers are designed for outdoor use.